salieri11/concord-bft/README.md

 There are two ways to get started developing in this repo.
-If you will be modifying server-side code, follow the instructions in the ''Building'' and ''Using'' sections below.
-If you will only be modifying browser-side code, you can instead use the instructions farther down in the ''Docker'' section.
+If you will be modifying server-side code, follow the instructions in the ''Building and Running Directly'' section.
+If you will only be modifying browser-side code, you can instead use the instructions in the ''Building and Running with Docker'' section.

-## Building
+## Building and Running Directly

 You will need [Erlang](http://www.erlang.org/) installed to build this repository.
 This application has been tested on Erlang/OTP R18.
 If